mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 softmax(x \Theta)
 $$

 Now this part of the expression does the policy's heavy lifting.
-It says that the state $x$ is multiplied by the parameters $\Theta$ and are passed through a [softmax](https://en.wikipedia.org/wiki/Softmax_function) function.
+It says that the state $x$ is multiplied by the parameters $\Theta$ and are passed through a [softmax](https://en.wikipedia.org/wiki/Softmax_function) function to produce a probability distribution, we will look at this more closely in a few moments.

 $$
 \mathbf{pr}